See a Doctor

 What is May-Thurner Syndrome (MTS)?

-May-Thurner Syndrome (MTS), also known as iliac vein compression syndrome, is a vascular condition where the right common iliac artery compresses the left common iliac vein against the lumbar spine.
+May-Thurner Syndrome (MTS), also known as iliac vein compression syndrome, is a vascular compression condition where the right common iliac artery compresses the left common iliac vein against the lumbar spine.
 This compression leads to impaired venous outflow from the left leg, resulting in a range of symptoms, most notably deep vein thrombosis (DVT).
 While MTS itself is relatively uncommon, it often goes underdiagnosed due to its subtle presentation and symptom overlap with other vascular disorders.
 The condition is particularly significant in patients with connective tissue disorders, such as Ehlers-Danlos Syndrome (EDS), and those with autonomic dysfunction disorders like Postural Orthostatic Tachycardia Syndrome (POTS).

 Signs and Symptoms